parklab/SCAN2/README.md

 # Running the SCAN2 demo
-Download the demo chr22 BAMs.
+## Download the demo chr22 BAMs
 These files are aligned to GRCh37, so one must downloaded the GRCh37 external data files as directed above to run the demo.